-Everyday Explorer is embarking on a journey to understand how tourism is changing global cultures and educating through entertainment.
+Everyday Explorer is embarking on a journey with The Explorer Club’s Next Generation of Explorers Network (NGEN) to understand how tourism is changing global cultures and locals’ daily lives.

 Help Fund This Documentary